-44. Program/Project Income
+42. Project/Program Income

 Program income (as defined in the Part 200 Uniform Requirements) must be used in accordance with the Part 200 Uniform Requirements.
-Any funds generated as a direct result of DCJS grant-funded projects are deemed program income.
+Any funds generated as a direct result of DCJS grantfunded projects are deemed program income.
+Program income must be reported on the Subgrantee Financial Report for Project Income provided by DCJS.